-Ramadan fasting is more than just a spiritual practice—it offers numerous health benefits for the body and mind.
+Ramadan fasting is more than just a spiritual practice—it offers numerous health benefits for the body and mind. what is ramadan ?
 From detoxifying the body to enhancing mental clarity, fasting during Ramadan can improve overall well-being.
 Whether you’re looking to boost metabolism, support heart health, or strengthen self-discipline, this sacred month provides a unique opportunity for holistic growth.
 In this blog, we’ll explore the key health benefits of Ramadan fasting and how it positively impacts your physical and mental health.

 1. Improves Metabolism and Aids in Weight Loss